klosworks/cpponvim/README.md

 ## More advance use of the plugins

 * Look online at NERDTree plugin documentation for some basic navigation within a project directory tree.
 * Read ~/.config/nvim/init.nvim file.
 You will find that it is pretty well documented inside.
 Please try various commands defined using the nnoremap and inoremap commands.
+Hints:
+  * Some contents are folded.
+To unfold, place your cursor on a folded line and type `zo`.
+To fold back, type `zc`.
-Hint: the <leader> key is defined as ',' (the comma).
+  * the `<leader>` key is defined as ',' (the comma).
+  * Chromatica sometimes has issues, particularly with headers.
+If you don't like the highliting by Chromatica and would like a more consistent but less powerful highlighting, do `:ChromaticaStop`.
+This will revert to the default vim highlighting for C++.